kredar/kredar.github.io/_pages/home.md

 ---
-title: "Navigating AI and Product Management"
+title: "Art on Product and AI"
 excerpt: "Articles and resources on Product Management, Leadership and Artificial Intelligence"
 layout: splash
 permalink: /